Substance misuse

 Past or childhood experiences

-In addition, children often learn and imitate behaviours by observing others.
+In addition, young people often learn and imitate behaviours by observing others.
 If your parents or people in your environment used alcohol, drugs or other substances, you may have picked up these habits or behaviours as a way to cope.

 Other causes